-11 Mistakes Startups Make Building a New Office
+11 Costly Yet Common Mistakes Companies Make with New Office Space

-Nowadays, I’m building IT programs from scratch, constructing new offices, and conducting compliance and security assessments as an independent contractor for early stage companies.
+Hello!
+My name is Dave and I build IT programs from scratch, which often includes constructing new offices and retail locations.
+I also conduct compliance and security assessments as an independent contractor for early stage companies.
 You can visit my website, theitplan.com or hit me up at email@example.com to chat more.

 I’ve yet to join a startup that isn’t perpetually in the process of finding a new space.
 I’ve also yet to see one that doesn’t make at least a few of these costly mistakes.

-So if you find your self looking for a new office, building a new office, or in any way dealing with a new location, here’s some things I would urge you to consider.
-This does not include the learnings from opening retail locations.
+This article is for any company looking for a new office, building a new office, or in any way dealing with a new location.

-11 Costly and Common Mistakes Building New Offices
+11 Costly Yet Common Mistakes Building New Offices

-#1 Engaging a qualified technology expert too late or not at all
+#1 Failing to engage a qualified technology expert

-The ramifications of this one are massive — every problem you can imagine stems from this mistake and it’s one every startup makes!
+The ramifications of this are massive — every problem you can imagine stems from this mistake and it’s one many companies make!

-Here’s what you need: an independent IT consultant or contractor to design and install the technical systems.
+Here’s what you need: an independent IT consultant, group, or contractor to design and install the technical systems.

 Here’s when you need them: Before a lease is signed and/or during the electrical design/MEP design phase.

-The amount they cost is going to vary wildly by market and scope, making it difficult to predict the cost.
-It should be a flat fee and it should have clear deliverables and expectations.
-At the time of this writing, a range would be $5,000 — $50,000 for a small (25 staff) to large (200 staff) office build in NYC.
+The cost will vary by market and scope; making it difficult to predict the cost.
+But you can control the costs by opting for a flat fee with clear deliverables and expectations.
+At the time of this writing, a range would be $10,000 — $20,000 for a small (25 staff) to $20,000-$30,000 for a multi-floor, large (200 staff) office build in NYC.

 Here’s what they’ll do: